lenianiva/lean4-nix/README.md

 Features:

 - Build Lean with Nix
+- Lean overlay from versions or toolchain files
-- Build Lake projects (with executables and libraries) with Nix
+- Build Lake projects (with executables, libraries, and facets) incrementally with Nix
-- Lean overlay
-- Automatically read toolchain version
 - Convert `lake-manifest.json` into Nix dependencies

 ## Example